 - Adenomas – Benign tumors that grow on one or more parathyroid glands

 - Hyperplasia – All four parathyroid glands are enlarged or overactive

 - Cancer – A malignant tumor that grows from a parathyroid gland

 Secondary hyperparathyroidism occurs when low calcium levels cause the parathyroid glands to overwork and produce too much PTH.
 The following may cause low calcium levels:

 - A severe deficiency in Vitamin D, which helps regulate blood calcium levels and absorb calcium from diet

 - Chronic kidney failure, which may cause a deficiency in usable Vitamin D and a subsequent calcium deficiency

 Our TGH Parathyroid & Thyroid Institute surgeons have performed over 35,000 parathyroid gland examinations combined and perform minimally invasive procedures to treat parathyroid disorders.
-We've been recognized by U.S. News & World Report as one of America's Best Hospitals for Diabetes & Endocrinology for 2020-2021, and we are ranked #36 in the nation and are one of the top 3 in Florida.
+Tampa General Hospital is also recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Ear, Nose & Throat.

 To schedule a consultation, please fill out our patient screening form or call (813) 844-8335.